Strengthening the knowledge, skill and craft for the determined student in the

 Our 2nd-Year Program builds on what we've learned and covered in the 1st-Year Program, but with slightly less of an embodied focus and more of a technical, skilled-based and synthesis curriculum.
 For the determined student, 2nd-Year seeks to strengthen the confidence of the student's fluency with the language of astrology and introduce consultation skills into the diverse mix of classes offered.

-At the end of the program, given that the student has met the requirement for attendance and had completed homework assignments and exams, students will receive a Certificate of Completion from the Portland School of Astrology with 125 completed hours of training for the 2nd-Year Program.
+At the end of the program, given that the student has met the requirement for attendance and had completed homework assignments and exams, students will receive a Certificate of Completion from the Portland School of Astrology with 160 completed hours of training plus 40 extra curricular hours for a total of 200 hours for the 2nd-Year Program.

-Community Building Block: Chart Synthesis, Circle Building and Group Exercises, Group Picnic Lunch, Group Review, Astro-Tell All, Discovery Session, Hosting New Moon Circles, Hosting the Annual PSA Alumni Homecoming Party, organizing NORWAC details for 1st-Year students.
+Block 1: Community Building Chart Synthesis, Circle Building and Group Exercises, Group Picnic Lunch, Group Review, Astro-Tell All, Discovery Session, Hosting New Moon Circles, Hosting the Annual PSA Alumni Homecoming Party, organizing NORWAC details for 1st-Year students.

-Building Knowledge Base Block: Deep Exploration of the Asteroid Chiron, The Moon for Personal and Professional Productivity, Deep and Intermediate Exploration of the Houses, Aspects in Detail, Mental Health Astrology, Transit Calculation Party, Medical Astrology Intermediate Workshop, Additional Synthesis, Integration Session.
+Block 2: Building Knowledge Deep Exploration of the Asteroid Chiron, The Moon for Personal and Professional Productivity, Deep and Intermediate Exploration of the Houses, Aspects in Detail, Mental Health Astrology, Transit Calculation Party, Medical Astrology Intermediate Workshop, Additional Synthesis, Integration Session.

-Advancing Practitioner Skills Block: Developing Your Intuitive Skills, Mini-Readings with 1st-Year Students & 2nd-Year Student's friends, Writing/Communication, Ethics for Astrological Practitioners, Counseling & Coaching Chart Synthesis Intensive Workshop, Astro Self Defense, Astrology as a Business, Discovery Session, Additional Synthesis, Integration Session.
+Block 3: Advancing Practitioner Skills Developing Your Intuitive Skills, 2 Mini-Readings Clinics, Writing/Communication, Ethics for Practitioners, Counseling & Coaching, Chart Synthesis Intensive Workshop, Astro Self Defense, Best Business Practices for Working Astrologers, Discovery Session, Additional Synthesis, Integration Session.

-Technique and Topics Block: Intimacy & Relationships Workshop, Intro to Mundane Astrology, Intro to Electional Astrology, Past Lives Karma, Sex and Sexuality, Annual Profected Ruler Technique, Relocation Techniques, Vocational Astrology, Discovery Session, Additional Synthesis, Integration Session.
+Block 4: Technique and Topics Intimacy & Relationships Workshop, Intro to Mundane Astrology, Intro to Electional Astrology, Past Lives Karma, Sex and Sexuality, Annual Profected Ruler Technique, Relocation Techniques, Vocational Astrology, Discovery Session, Additional Synthesis, Integration Session.

-Completion Block: Celestial Mechanics 201: OMSI Planetarium Field Trip, Mini-Readings with Public, NORWAC field trip, Case Study Presentations, Astro-Potluck Lunch.
+Completion Block: Celestial Mechanics 201: OMSI Planetarium Field Trip, Final Mini-Reading Clinic, NORWAC field trip, Case Study Presentations, Astro-Potluck Lunch.

 Conference Admission: free admission to the PSA annual weekend conference.

 Our 2nd-Year Program means big names in the field of Astrology!
-Powerhouses Demetra George (from Eugene), Jessica Lanyadoo (from Oakland), and Gary Lorentzen from (Kepler College of the Astrological Arts and Sciences) to join us, pictured first row.
-We also welcome local talented individuals Renee Dunn, Zyon Gray, and Iris Misciagna, pictured second row.
-2nd-Year also features PSA full time faculty Rhea Wolf, Andrea L. Gehrz and JP Hawthorne, pictured bottom row.
+Astrologers from around the country join us for special topic instruction, such as Demetra George (from Eugene), Corina Dross (Washington), Zyon Gray (North Carolina) and Gary Lorentzen (from Kepler College of the Astrological Arts and Sciences) to join us.
+We also welcome local talented astrologers Renee Dunn, Aubrie De Clerck, and Iris Misciagna.
+2nd-Year also features PSA full time faculty Andrea L. Gehrz, JP Hawthorne, and Rhea Wolf.
 To learn more, read biographies and see the adjunct faculty of the 2nd-Year Program, click on the Faculty tab.

 Aspects in Astrology - Sue Thompkins